indeedassessments/api-documentation/README.md

 You can also get error responses when creating resources via the API.
 In this case, we'll try to show you a meaningful error.
-For example, if you try to create a bundle without a `name`, you'll get a similar response to:
+For example, if you try to create a role without a `name`, you'll get a similar response to:

 ```json
 {